-It’s an unfortunate fact that car accidents are common in Arkansas.
+It’s an unfortunate fact that car wrecks are common in Arkansas.
 According to a traffic crash report by the Arkansas State Police, there were nearly 61,000 car crashes in 2014 – a 4.3 percent increase from the previous year.
 As a result of those accidents, thousands of individuals were injured and nearly 500 people are victims of wrongful deaths.

-The majority of these accidents are directly caused by another driver’s negligence; and while it can be difficult to understand, this means that many of the accidents, accident injuries, and deaths could have been prevented.
+The majority of these accidents are directly caused by another driver’s negligence; and while it can be difficult to understand, this means that many of the accidents, injuries, and deaths could have been prevented.
 Whether the collision resulted from distracted driving, drunk driving, or speeding, the negligent party should be held accountable for their actions.

 Understanding Why Car Accidents Happen

 Distracted Driving.
 Distracted driving is one of the leading causes of auto accidents in the United States.
 Distracted drivers may be talking on the phone, texting, applying makeup, or eating.
-Arkansas prohibits the use of texting while driving, regardless of age.
+Arkansas prohibits the use of texting, regardless of age.
 It is also illegal for a driver to use a hand-held device while driving through school and highway construction zones.
 Drivers between the ages of 18 and 20 are only allowed to use hands-free devices.

 Fatigued Driving.
 Arkansas takes driving drowsy seriously.
 If a driver decides to get behind the wheel after being awake for more than 24 hours, they can be charged with fatigued driving.
 In the event of a serious accident, the driver can be found guilty of negligent homicide.